IP3 is working on plans for an annual award to recognise professionalism and ethics at the highest level.

 “In science and government—Dave served on the UN-founded elite IFIP Global Industry Council, chief editor Global Skills Report; two terms with ACM Practitioner Board (PB) Professional Development Committee, Chair PB Marketing Committee; two terms as President CIPS BC (CIPS government-chartered IT organization representing Canadian IT professionals); Dave contributed to national privacy legislation and first nations programs.

-After David’s death, IP3 made a proposal to the Kay Family Trust, requesting funds for a prize in his name.
+After David’s death, IP3 made a proposal to the Kay Family Foundation, requesting funds for a prize in his name.
 The proposal was successful and IP3 will have funding for a prize to acknowledge an individual or organization that has promoted and demonstrated Professionalism (Professional Practice), has worked as an Ethics Evangelist, and/or has made strides in fostering diversity.

 The Award provides a vehicle to identify exemplars of best practice in the field, to give them the recognition they deserve and to provide a goal for other aspirant practitioners and entities.
 The funding received is enough for a cash award, as well as covering the cost for an individual to travel to the IFIP General Assembly to receive the award, for a period of three years.